Agency ruling delivers big setback to Okefenokee mining plan

 The Okefenokee National Wildlife Refuge covers nearly 630 square miles (1,630 square kilometers) in southeast Georgia and is home to alligators, bald eagles and other protected species.
 The swamp’s wildlife, cypress forests and flooded prairies draw roughly 600,000 visitors each year, according to the U.S. Fish and Wildlife Service, which manages the refuge.

 Two decades ago, chemical giant DuPont retreated from plans to mine outside the Okefenokee after meeting fierce resistance.
 Twin Pines wants permits to mine a small fraction of the acreage DuPont pursued.
-Steve Ingle, president of Twin Pines, has insisted his company can mine the site without harming the swamp.
+Ingle has insisted his company can mine the site without harming the swamp.

 Government scientists have been skeptical.
 In February 2019, the Fish and Wildlife Service wrote that the proposed mine could pose “substantial risks” to the swamp, including its ability to hold water.
 Some impacts, it said, “may not be able to be reversed, repaired, or mitigated for.”